DoctorKhan/The-Human-Experiment-Book/src/60_modern_inheritance/03_choice_point.md

 ## The Spontaneous Activations

-As the control systems weaken, something unprecedented is happening: the genetic switches installed by the original titans are beginning to activate on their own.
+As the control systems weaken, something unprecedented is happening: the genetic switches installed by **The Werdh-anes** are beginning to activate on their own.

 **I'm seeing evidence of:**